DEFRA/gwa-web/README.md

 * create and send messages to groups of people
 * manage data used within the system
-* administer phone numbers and the groups they are subscribed tool
+* administer phone numbers and the groups they are subscribed to

 There are three roles within the app: